paramrajpura/HM_RAT/README.md

 - Change the directory to the recording (MDA file) of the file you want to detrend in sig = readmda('PATH').

 - Change the name of the output recording file

+_**Spike sorting:**_

+  * scriptConsensus.py

+This script will do the spike sorting.The Python script use spikeinterface library to implement a consensus between MountainSort4 IronClust and tridesclous.(Further Sorter can be installed).
+The output of this file is a folder for PHY visualisation and manual curation.

+How to Use it :
+- Change the list_tetrode[] with the number of tetrode you want to use.

+- Change the path to the recording (MDA file)